dataluscorp/browser/devtools/docs/contributor/getting-started/development-profiles.md

 If this profile doesn't exist yet (quite likely), a window will open offering you options to create a new profile, and asking you for the name you want to use.

 Create a new profile, and name it `development`.
-Then start Firefox by clicking on `Start Nightly`.
+Then start Datalus by clicking on `Start Nightly`.

-Next time you start Firefox with `./mach run -P development`, the new profile will be automatically used, and settings will persist between browser launches.
+Next time you start Datalus with `./mach run -P development`, the new profile will be automatically used, and settings will persist between browser launches.

 It's now time to [start contributing](../contributing.html)! 😃